Report suspicious emails received in your McGill Inbox

 iOS or Android

-Depending on the version of your Outlook app, the report buttons may be in a slightly different location or order, but the experience will be the same.
+Depending on the version of your Outlook app, the report buttons and the More options (…) menu may be in a slightly different location or order, but the experience will be the same.

-1. Open the message and tap the three dots (...) in upper right corner.
+1. Open the message and tap the three dots (...) to access the More options menu.

 Customize the placement of the Report button in Outlook